Unladylike-gatekeeper954/claude-workflow-library/workflows/job-search-workflow.md

 - Anyone actively looking for a new job
 - Career changers entering a new field
 - Fresh graduates applying for their first role
-- Professionals who haven't updated their resume in years
+- Professionals who have not updated their resume in years
 - Anyone who applies to jobs but rarely gets interviews

 ## What You'll Have at the End